Grouflon/mirror/README.md

 ## Manifesto (enforced in this framework, but actually applies to any coding project)
 - Simple ideas should be simple to write.
+- If you are not using it, it should not do anything.
 - Redundant declaration is evil and should be avoided at all cost.
-- A puppy dies each time a C++ developer writes yet another piece of non-generic serialization code in 2020.
+- A puppy dies each time a C++ developer writes yet another piece of non-generic serialization code in 2021.

 ## How to install
 ### Using CMAKE